422926799/NtRaiseHardError.github.io/_posts/2018-02-18-API-Monitoring-Via-Userland-Hooks-and-Code-Injection-Detection.md

 }
 ```

-Once this exists, execution flow has somewhere to where the code will be redirected or _jumped_.
+Once this exists, execution flow has somewhere for the code to be redirected.
 To actually _hook_ the `MessageBox` function, the first few bytes of the code can be _patched_ (keep in mind that the original bytes must be saved so that the function may be restored for when the intermediate function is finished).
-Here is the original assembly instructions of the function as represented in its corresponding module `user32.dll`:
+Here are the original assembly instructions of the function as represented in its corresponding module `user32.dll`:

 ```asm
 ; MessageBox